HMS Biter (D97): Convoy HX 265

 On 19 October 1943, Biter with six Swordfish and six Martlets of No. 811 Naval Air Squadron on board left the Clyde to join the westbound convoy ON 207 which arrived at Argentia untroubled on 5 November.
 They left Argentia on 7 November to support convoy HX 265.
 Biter was the lead ship in the 5th Support Group, with the destroyers Pathfinder, Opportune and Obdurate.
 They, together with the 7th Escort Group, were tasked to sail 60 mi and 120 mi respectively ahead of the convoy.
 The intention was they would detect the two large concentrations of U-boats, that were known to be waiting for the next eastbound convoy.
 Aircraft from Biter made several U-boat sightings but did not sink any; one was reported as probably being damaged on 10 November.
-On 16 November a Swordfish coming into land crashed into the sea behind Biter.
+On 16 November a Swordfish coming in to land crashed into the sea behind Biter.
 The force of the crash released the plane's homing torpedo which detonated on the carrier's rudder.
 The explosion damaged the steering, rudder assembly and some hull plates below the waterline.
 Once she reached Britain, it took four weeks to repair the damage.